Marquee Club: Final location, closure and subsequent re-use of the name

-Under new owner entrepreneur Nathan Lowry The Marquee Club re-opened in 2004 in Leicester Square above MTV's TRL studio.
+Under new owner entrepreneur Nathan Lowry, the Marquee Club re-opened in 2004 in Leicester Square above MTV's TRL studio.
 Jimmy Page re-opened the club.
-The opening night was called the Breakthrough Weekender featuring dozens of new/unsigned artists.
-A Jimi Hendrix exhibition ran for three months featuring a large collection of original guitars and unseen footage at the club before being auctioned by Mick Fleetwood's auction company Fleetwood Owen.
+The opening night was called the Breakthrough Weekender featuring dozens of new and unsigned artists.
+A Jimi Hendrix exhibition ran for three months featuring a large collection of original guitars and unseen footage at the club, before being auctioned by Mick Fleetwood's auction company Fleetwood Owen.
 The club featured over 500 new and established bands during its time here, including Razorlight, the Feeling, and the Magic Numbers.
 Many music industry launches were held at the club including the Download Festival featuring Ozzy, Green Day, Billy Idol and Snow Patrol.
 Both MTV and the club closed with the Marquee citing licensing problems with Westminster Council.
 It continued as a pop up in St Martin's Lane for another year until closing in 2008.
 Lowry continues to hold the brand rights.